 On CourseReport, students felt like they learned a lot, but the speed with which they went through the curriculum and the amount of hours spent in class made it very intense.
 Another issue came with the job assistance, which they did not feel was adequate.

-Some reviewers found that the program was best suited for finding web developer roles, rather than software engineer roles, which is important to note.
+Some reviewers found that the program was best suited for finding web developer roles, rather than software engineer roles.
 One alumnus who wrote about his experience explained that a lot of the extra help beyond the instruction is provided by very recent graduates of the program.
 He felt that they did not have enough knowledge, having just been in his shoes 3 months before.

 Alternatives to Hack Reactor